Killing of Elijah McClain: 2023 trials

 In January 2023, trial dates were set starting with July 11, 2023, for Roedema and Rosenblatt, August 7, 2023, for Cooper and Chichuniec, and September 18, 2023, for Woodyard.
 All five entered not guilty pleas in Adams County court.

 In late September, former Aurora PD captain Stephen Redfearn testified about changing the incident code from “suspicious person” to “assault on an officer”, but without further investigating the incident.
 "He said the computer system didn't have a category for attempting to disarm an officer".
 Civil rights group NAACP Boulder County claimed the change "reeks of a cover-up" and called for Redfearn's current employer, the Boulder Police Department, to fire him and his boss, Chief Maris Herold, for hiring him.
 Boulder's city manager pushed back, saying NAACP misrepresented the facts and said the code change was a standard innocuous administrative task.

 On October 12, 2023, Roedema, a resident from Thornton, was found guilty on charges of criminally negligent homicide and assault, while Rosenblatt was acquitted of all charges against him, including reckless manslaughter and assault.
 Roedema was sentenced to 14 months' imprisonment in January 2024.

 Nathan Woodyard's trial began on October 17.
 One of the prosecution witnesses was police trainer Kevin Smyth, who had previously testified in the trial of the other two officers.
 Smyth's testimony at Woodyard's trial, that officers were trained to take suspects' claims of being unable to breathe seriously but that such complaints were not always a sign of respiratory failure, was said by the prosecution to contradict his previous testimony.
 Woodyard's lawyers argued that the paramedics who sedated McClain were responsible for his death.
 Closing arguments began on November 3.
 On November 6 a jury acquitted Woodyard.

 Cooper and Cichuniec's trial began on November 29, 2023.
 During the trial, Cooper admitted that he had misjudged the amount of ketamine necessary to subdue McClain, leading to the fatal overdose.

 On December 22, 2023, Cooper and Cichuniec were convicted by a Colorado jury of criminally negligent homicide for their role in McClain's death.
 The jury additionally found Cichuniec guilty of second-degree assault for his unlawful administration of drugs to McClain.
-On March 1, 2024, Cichuniec was sentenced to five years in prison and three years probation and is currently imprisoned in the Sterling Correctional Facility.
+On March 1, 2024, Cichuniec was sentenced to five years in prison and three years probation and was imprisoned in the Sterling Correctional Facility.
+Following an appeal, his sentence was reduced to four years of probation on September 13th, 2024.